samudriawan/pc-company-next/README.md

 - Admin side

 Admin can do CRUD on product item, and add/remove discount prices.
-Process/update the orders status and support tickets status for customer based on it's progress.
+Process/update the orders status and support tickets status based on it's progress for customer.
 Create a reports such as sales report.

 ## Tech Use